 - Following fertilization an oosphere develops into an oospore that matures in the oogonium.

-- Oospores are thick-walled, resistant structures capable of surviving unfavorable environmental conditions.
+- Thick-wall, resistant structures capable of surviving unfavorable environmental conditions in oospores.

 - Upon germination an oospore gives rise to a diploid thallus.

-Class Oomycetes is divided into four orders & three families.
+Class Oomycetes is divided into five orders & three families.
 These are:

 Family 1: Pythiaceae (Pythium; Phytophthora infestans– Late blight of potato).